-The Dr. Albert H. & Greta A. Bryan Summer Research Program in Mathematics at Simpson College is an opportunity to spend eight weeks of the summer engaging in mathematics.
+The Dr. Albert H. & Greta A. Bryan Summer Research Program in Mathematics is an opportunity to spend eight weeks of the summer engaging in mathematics at Simpson College.
 Each summer six students are selected to work on undergraduate research projects with Simpson College faculty members.
-Each student receives a stipend around $3000 and paid on-campus housing during the program.
-In addition, the students and professors attend a mathematics conference; for example, MathFest in Madison, Wisconsin, in August 2012, and the Joint Mathematics Meetings in San Francisco, California, in January 2010.
-The program also pays for various social activities during the summer.
+Each student receives a stipend and paid on-campus housing during the program.
+In addition, the students receive funding to present their results at a national mathematics conference.

-This summer, Dr. Deb Czarneski will lead a project on modeling critical locations in the infrastructure of a city and Dr. Bill Schellhorn will lead a project on analyzing large data sets of sports statistics.
-Click on the link above for more detailed descriptions of these projects.
-The two research groups will give at least four talks at Simpson College (at the conclusion of the program in Summer 2013, at the Summer Research Symposium in Fall 2013, at the Midwest Undergraduate Mathematics Symposium in Spring 2014, and at the Simpson College Undergraduate Symposium in Spring 2014) as well as a talk at the MAA-AMS Joint Mathematics Meetings in January 2014.
+Click here for detailed descriptions of the 2018 projects.
+The two research groups will give at least three talks at Simpson College: at the conclusion of the program in Summer 2018, at the Summer Research Symposium in Fall 2018, and at the Simpson College Undergraduate Symposium in Spring 2019.
+They will also present at the Joint Mathematics Meetings in January 2019.

 To apply for the program, a student must satisfy the following requirements.

-3. Declared a major or minor in Mathematics or Actuarial Science, although preference will be given to majors.
+- Declared a major in Mathematics or Actuarial Science.

-4. Commit at least 40 hours each week to the program (a participant may take a class or have a part-time job if approved by his or her faculty advisor).
+- Commit at least 40 hours each week for the dates listed above.
+A participant may take a class or have a part-time job only if approved by his or her faculty advisor.

-Applicants must submit a mathematical resume and a personal statement by 4:00pm on Monday, February 25, 2013, to Dr. Deb Czarneski in Carver 331A.
+Applicants must submit paper copies of both a mathematical resume and a personal statement by 4:00PM on Friday, March 2, 2018, to Dr. Heidi Berger in Carver 332.
 A description of the information that should be included in each of these documents appears below.
-The Mathematics Department will meet to review the applications and applicants will be notified as soon as selections are made.
+The mathematics department will meet to review the applications and applicants will be notified as soon as selections are made.

 Your mathematical resume should contain the following information.

-3. List of the mathematics courses you have completed and are currently enrolled in.
+- List of the mathematics courses you have completed and are currently enrolled in.

-6. The name and office phone number of one Simpson College faculty member who is not in the Mathematics Department to serve as a reference.
+- The name and office phone number of one Simpson College faculty member who is not in the mathematics department to serve as a reference.

 Your personal statement should contain the following information and should be no longer than two pages.

-1. Why should you be selected to participate in this program?
-How would you benefit from participation in the program?
+- Why should you be selected to participate in the program?

-2. What special skills would you bring to the program?
+- What special skills would you bring to your research team?

-4. What are your career goals and/or graduate school goals?
+- What are your career plans and/or graduate school plans?